jumoel/docker-unison/README.md

 The `-auto` option for unison makes it run almost automatically and `-batch` makes it run without waiting for user input.
 See `unison -help` for more options.

-The container by default synchronizes to and shares the `/app` folder, but that can be configured with the `UNISON_WORKING_DIR` [environment variable](https://docs.docker.com/engine/reference/run/#env-environment-variables).

 Usage with `docker-compose` is similarly simple:

 ```yaml